 Management and Business Economics Degree

-UC Merced’s Management and Business Economics major responds to the growing demands and needs of the modern business world.
-The major provides rigorous analytical and quantitative training from a blend of fields including accounting, economics, finance, marketing, and strategy.
-Today’s managers tackle issues that involve a number of management functions and do not always fit neatly into subject areas.
-The UC Merced approach is to integrate key ideas and approaches from across subject areas to evaluate and understand all the dimensions of a given issue.
+The Management and Business Economics major responds to the growing needs of California's business environment.
+UC Merced's Management and Business Economics major provides rigorous analytical and quantitative training from a blend of fields including economics, management theory and other social sciences.
+Real-life management problems do not fit neatly into subject areas.
+Today's managers tackle issues that involve several management functions-- so solutions need to draw on expertise from a variety of different areas.
+The UC Merced approach is to step away from thinking of management as a set of separate functions drawing from single disciplines.
+Instead, students learn to integrate key ideas from across subject area to understand all the dimensions of a given issue.
 Creativity, innovation and entrepreneurship are emphasized.

 Management and Business Economics Program Learning Outcomes